San7o/Brenta-Engine/docs/DESIGN.md

 THIS DOCUMENT IS A DRAFT AND IT IS NOT COMPLETE

+What is a game engine?

+The line between a game / application and its engine is not something inherently fixed, people have different needs and they may think differently about it.
+This is what fundamentally drives the design of their engines.
+AAA studios may want a "big engine" that provides many advanced features out of the box, I would place Unreal Engine and Unity in this category.
+Some other smaller studios or individual recreational programmers may want a lighter platform that is easier to understand and to modify, think Raylib and Love2D.

-Game engines are complex pieces of software.
+Regardless, game engines are usually complex pieces of software.
 They provide an platform to define logic, render graphics, and access system resources like audio and input, as well as providing a cross-platform abstraction to the developer.

+Brenta-Engine is more positioned towards the "big-engine" category.
+Here is an high level overview of the major classes that are used in the engine:

 ![high-level-overview](./brenta-picture.png)

+## Design proces

 Brenta's development has been more iterative than meticulously designed.
 I rewrote huge parts of the engine many many times, to the